 The immigration department might take anywhere between 4 to 8 weeks to process helper visa applications, depending on the number of applications.
 The period may get further extended if the department calls for further investigation.
 In such cases, obtaining a visa might take even 3 to 4 months.

 If you are not familiar with the visa rules or the government criteria, you can always seek the help of a trustworthy agency or contact the immigration department.
-Reputed helper agencies ones have huge helper databases with complete information such as their previous employment, reviews, health record and termination contracts (and the reasons given).
+Reputed helper agencies have huge helper databases with complete information such as their previous employment, reviews, health records and termination contracts (and the reasons given).
 You can go through the profiles, shortlist some and talk to those who you feel can sync with your family.
 Agencies will then manage the visa and paperwork process on your behalf.
 This could cost anywhere from $4,000 (for a finished contract helper already in the city) to $12,000 (for a direct-hire helper from overseas).

-HelperPlace – Online domestic helper-employer matching platform
+HelperPlace – Popular online domestic helper-employer matching platform

-HelperPlace, Sunray Industrial Centre, Room P, Unit 4, 2/F, 610 Cha Kwo Ling Rd, Yau Tong, Hong Kong, 8191 7020, www.helperplace.com
+HelperPlace, Sunray Industrial Centre, Room P, Unit 4, 2/F, 610 Cha Kwo Ling Rd, Yau Tong, Hong Kong, 5505 7015, www.helperplace.com

-Arrow Employment Services, Room 1904-B, Sunbeam Commercial Building, 469-471 Nathan Road, Kowloon, Hong Kong, 2151 1125, 2319 4189, www.arrowes.hk
+Arrow Employment Services, Room 1904-B, Sunbeam Commercial Building, 469-471 Nathan Road, Kowloon, Hong Kong, 2151 1125, WhatsApp: 9387 1115, www.arrowes.hk

 Fair Employment Agency – Ethical domestic helper agency in Hong Kong

 This non-profit agency promises transparent pricing, ethical practices and the best team in town that works equally for you and the domestic helper you’re looking to hire.
+Plus, with zero replacement fees, you can rest assured that you will be able to find a suitable match for you and your family.
+Over 90% of employers would recommend this employment agency to a friend, thanks to its talented and dedicated team, who can create the best experience for clients.

 Direct Hire Domestic Helpers